o0lit3/dish/README.md

 <sub>\*Statement ending newlines are those not preceded by an opening block character or by a binary operator.</sub>

 ## Variables and Member Access
 Variables in **dish** must start with a dollar sign or a letter, followed by any number of numbers, letters, or underscores.
+Values can be assigned to dynamic variables by assigning to a dynamically created string:

+`dish -e '(1..9).each:i("sqr$i" = i^2); sqr9'` outputs `81`

 Member access in **dish** is indicated by the special `.` operator which precedes a member expression.
 That expression is evaluated, and the member at that evaluated expression is returned.
 Each "member" of a String is indexed numerically and represents the character at that index; Each "member" of a Number is indexed numerically and represents each bit, with the most significant bit at index 0.
 Note that to retrieve the member index of a static Number, parenthesis are often necessary to disambiguate Numeric member access from a floating point.
 Compare the following: